GoogleChrome/web.dev/src/site/content/en/blog/vr-comes-to-the-web-pt-ii/index.md

 ## What this article is not

-WebGL and WebGL2 are the only means of rendering content during a frame loopß in a WebXR App.
+WebGL and WebGL2 are the only means of rendering content during a frame loop in a WebXR App.
 Fortunately many frameworks provide a layer of abstraction on top of WebGL and WebGL2.
 Such frameworks include [three.js](https://threejs.org/), [babylonjs](https://www.babylonjs.com/), and